djbakerman/TrustLink/README.md

 ## Appendix

-Below is the output from the Azure IOT Simulator, we are looking for the temperature point value:
+Below is the output from the Azure IOT Simulator (Under/Over Threshold), we are looking for the temperature point value:
 ```
 curl https://trustlinkstorage.blob.core.windows.net/trustlinktest/trustlink-dev/01/2023/0601/2249.json
 ```